 Notes on hiring policy and ethos:

 Politics and activism can be stressful and high pressure.
-We prioritize work-life balance to set a sustainable pace and ensure that our team doesn't burn-out.
-While some positions will face serious time-crunches, hard deadlines, and will be full-on at times, we prefer to employ people at an average of 30/hrs a week, or ¾ time.
-Ideally those who need to work full time during specific projects will have opportunities to take sabbaticals or unpaid time off during the slow-season if desired.
+We prioritize work-life balance and strive to set a sustainable pace and ensure that our team doesn't burn-out.
+While some positions will face serious time-crunches, hard deadlines, and will be full-on at times, we prefer to employ people at an average of 30/hrs a week, or ¾ time though there is almost always more work to do.
+Ideally those who need to work full time will have opportunities to take time off during the slow-season if desired.

 We believe in teamwork, and all positions will be designed to be collaborative whenever possible.
 Most projects will have a designated point person in charge, will have other leaders in supportive roles, and will have action items for volunteers as well.
 Most employees will have at least one project that they are in charge of and will fill supportive roles helping other staff on at least 2 other projects or committees as well.